This post is also available in: German

 We know you and your bicycle will discover many more gems than on this list.
 That’s the wonderful thing about riding a bicycle in Amsterdam.
 Stash your map in your pocket, and just let your bicycle and the swarm of cyclists guide you.
 We hope you love Amsterdam as much as we do!

-Cycling in Amsterdam is made easy when you stay with us at MEININGER, where we have two beautiful hotels waiting for you!
+Cycling in Amsterdam is made easy when you stay with us at MEININGER, where we have two hotels in the center of Amsterdam waiting for you!